Welcome to today's edition of the Rush 24-7 podcast.

 It's all part of this class envy stuff.

-I just I find it fascinating that while this income gap between the rich and the poor is growing during five years of what is supposed to be just the exact opposite.
+I just, I find it fascinating that while this income gap between the rich and the poor is growing during five years of what is supposed to be just the exact opposite, we have five years utopia here.

-Five years the poor are supposed to be getting rich.
+Five years, the poor are supposed to be getting rich.

-The rich are supposed to be getting poor because Obama's going to take all their money from them, and all the middle class and the poor are supposed to get even better off because all that money that used to be theirs, stolen by the rich, are going to be taken and given back to them.
+And all the middle class and the poor are supposed to get even better off because all that money that used to be theirs, stolen by the rich, is going to be taken and given back to them.

 And all that's happening is so many people, wait till you hear it in the next segment.

-So many people got two choice, I mean, just ideal examples, of people who voted for Obamacare and have found out what that means.
+So many people got two choice, I mean, just ideal examples of people who voted for Obamacare and have found out what that means.

 They voted for Obama, supported Obamacare, and they have found out what that means for their insurance premiums.

-It is just it's tremendous.
+It is, it's just, it's tremendous.

-Now here's Barack Obama.
+Now, here's Barack Obama.

 Now, in fairness, this is his answer on the Redskins thing.